alexboia/WP-Trip-Summary/help/src/en_US/index.md

 - train rides.

-It allows specifying the line status (for instance whether the line is closed, operating normally, undergoing reapairs etc.).
+It allows specifying the line status (for instance whether the line is closed, operating normally, undergoing repairs etc.).
 The plug-in provides the following pre-defined options (with English and Romanian translations):

 - In production;